grnet/okeanos-LoD/webapp/api-doc/docs/ApplicationUpload.md

 # API - application upload - Description

-Application upload call, given an authentication oken through the header authentication, will firstly check te validity of the token.
-If the token is invalid, the API wil reply with a "401 Unauthorized" code.
+Application upload call, given an authentication token through the header authentication, will firstly check the validity of the token.
+If the token is invalid, the API will reply with a "401 Unauthorized" code.
 If the token is valid, the API will reply with a "202 ACCEPTED" code and will start uploading the provided application to Pithos.